adult ed

 Certificate Programs Related to This Degree

-The following certificates can be earned while completing this degree program:
+The following certificate can be earned while completing this degree program:

 Meet the rising demand for distance education professionals.
-The program was designed by the founding director of the American Center for the Study of Distance Education, and it focuses on adult education principles, distance learning course design, and research and evaluation in distance education.
+This program — designed by the founding director of the American Center for the Study of Distance Education — focuses on adult education principles, distance learning course design, and research and evaluation in distance education.

 Learn more about the Postbaccalaureate Certificate in Distance Education